AlexandreDoucet/MPU6050/README.md

 ## Yet another MPU6050 project?
 There are plenty of tutorials on how to setup the MPU6050.
 This project isn't intended to revolutionise this, it's for educational use.
-Bellow I liked the tutorials I used to write it which you could use to understand how it is done.
+Bellow I linked the tutorials I used to write it which you could use to understand how it is done.

 ## Installation
 Nothing too complicated for this.
 Include the MPU6050.h into your project and declare an MPU6050 object.
 In the set-up, call ConnectMPU folowed by CalibrateMPU and your MPU6050 should be ready.